tendermint/atom_one/README.md

 Cosmos is the interchain network composed of many sovereign zones connected by IBC.

-A zone is a blockchain or set of blockchains that are self governed by a single well-defined governing body or bodies.
+A zone is a chain or set of chains that are self governed by their respective governing bodies.

-IBC is short for Interchain Blockchain Communication, and includes all protocols that allow blockchains to communicate state or messages with other blockchains.
+IBC is short for Interchain Blockchain Communication, and includes all protocols that allow one chain to communicate state or messages with anoother chain by tracking the consensus state of the other.

-ICS is short for Interchain Security, and includes all protocols that allow the consensus of one blockchain to be partially or wholly secured by mechanisms on another blockchain.
+ICS is short for Interchain Security, and includes all protocols that allow the consensus of one chain to be partially or wholly secured by mechanisms on another chain.

 ## Part 1 General Provisions